jilldela/CE/glossary.md

 #### Shared State
 * any variable, object, or memory space that exists in a shared scope, or as the property of an object being passed between scopes

+#### SSL
+* Secure Sockets Layer
+* standard security technology for establishing an encrypted link between a web server and a browser
+* ensures all data passed between the web server and browsers remain private and integral